 “Do you mean by labouring men, men who have no land?” — “A man who has no land; who goes out with his spade or pitchfork on his shoulder, and hires for employment.”1

 To differentiate between farmers and laborers in 19th century Ireland, we need to understand the system of land ownership and leases to which the Irish were subjected.
-As a way of subduing and controlling the Catholic population, the British seized Catholic-owned land and carved up Ireland into giant estates that were distributed to English and Scottish Protestant nobility and those loyal to the British crown in the 1600s.
+As a way of subduing and controlling the population, the British seized Catholic-owned land and carved up Ireland into giant estates that were distributed to those loyal to the British crown in the 1600s.
 A series of legal acts known as the Penal Laws aimed to force Catholics to convert to the Church of England, and meant that it was difficult, if not impossible, for Catholics to own land.

-The last of these laws was repealed with the Catholic Emancipation Act of 1829, but by then the country was almost entirely in the hands of Protestant landlords.2 Many were absentee — they did not live in Ireland and employed local agents to manage their estates, which included collecting rent and processing evictions.
-The indigenous Irish Catholic population had no land of their own, and had to rent farms from these estates.3
+The last of these laws was repealed with the Catholic Emancipation Act of 1829, but by then the country was almost entirely in the hands of wealthy landlords.2 Many were absentee — they did not live in Ireland and employed local agents to manage their estates, which included collecting rent and processing evictions.
+Much of the Irish Catholic population had no land of their own, and had to rent farms from these estates.3

 Landlords and their agents deployed an extortionate lease system called “rack-rent,” which further constrained Irish renters.
 Any rise in the market price of crops or visible improvements made by the tenants to their land and homes would result in a rent increase.
 “Rents were assessed on the house as well as the land, that there was door rent, window rent, hearth rent, rent on each room and outhouse, and that any improvement no matter how small was seized upon as an excuse for further rent.”4